 In 2012 the U.S. established DACA as a form of deferred action.
 It allows specific individuals brought to the United States as children to receive temporary protection from deportation (in renewable two-year increments) and apply for employment authorization.
 Once you get work authorization, you can also get a Social Security Card.
 There are several requirements to be eligible under DACA, including coming to the U.S. before turning 16 years old, living here continuously since June 15, 2007, and others.
-To learn more about DACA benefits, click here.
+Consider learning more about DACA benefits to become familiar with the topic.

 USCIS requires you to submit three forms concurrently when initially applying for DACA:

 - Form I-821D, Consideration of Deferred Action for Childhood Arrivals

 Upon DACA renewal, you will need to submit the Worksheet again.

 I-765WS Frequently Asked Questions